 Ensure special emphasis for protection of the vulnerable, especially children, online; In this regard, encourage governments and other stakeholders to work together with children and parents to help children enjoy the benefits of ICTs in a safe and secure environment.

+Ensure that critical infrastructure is managed by professionals in ICT so that trust can be assured.
+ICT professionalism means operating at a higher standard of ICT practice than that which may be in place today.
+This will mean that ICT professionals will undertake ongoing continuing professional development, commitment to a code of ethics and professional conduct and have regard to the society which they serve and which will hold them accountable, in this way trust will be assured.

 3. Targets